kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/04-docker-compose.md

 ---
-title: "Getting started with Docker Compose"
+title: "Simplifying Life with Docker Compose"
 teaching: 25
 exercises: 10
 questions:
 - "What is Docker Compose?"
-- "How can I use Docker Compose to simplify my research workflow?"
+- "How can I use Docker Compose to simplify my Docker workflow?"
 keypoints:
 - "???"
 ---